paragnairdev/paragnairdev.github.io/_posts/2021-01-10-lets-reinvent-the-wheel-lets-not.md

 My next 15 mins were spent trying to convince the management that we have a strong development team with qualified engineers who can build this system.
 Everyone in the room listened to me patiently and acknowledged my enthusiasm and the trust in the development team.

 The next day I had a long conversation with Thomas who tried to explain me the the difficulties and time-constraints building a system which already exists, test it, fix issues and go through an iteration process.
-My developer brain kept refusing to understand because a developer JUST WANTS TO BUILD IT.
+My developer brain kept refusing to understand because a developer <strong>JUST WANTS TO BUILD IT</strong>.

 Fast-forward 5 years down the line, I came across situations where the team decided to build things rather than choosing an existing solution and then spend days trying to fix and un-fix stuff.
 The lessons I have learnt over the years have been: